 Overcoming significant challenges and a recession which delayed the project, Hogan worked tirelessly alongside community leaders for nearly a decade to secure approval for more than $200 million to reconstruct the stadium in Orlando into a multi-purpose venue attracting marquee events.

 In 2016, Hogan was widely regarded as being the ―quarterback‖ who brought together leaders from the public and private sector to convince the NFL to move the Pro Bowl from Honolulu to ―The City Beautiful,‖ and make it a week-long celebration.
-FCS also secured a preseason NFL game between the Miami Dolphins and Atlanta Falcons set for later this year.
+FCS also secured a preseason NFL game between the Miami Dolphins and Atlanta Falcons that same year.

-Under Hogan’s leadership, FCS secured naming rights for what is now known as Camping World Stadium, an agreement that extends to the playing field in the form of the Camping World Kickoff between Ole’ Miss and Florida State on September 5.
+Under Hogan’s leadership, FCS secured naming rights for what is now known as Camping World Stadium, an agreement that extends to the playing field in the form of the Camping World Kickoff and Camping World Bowl.

 In 2013, Hogan was part of a group of community leaders responsible for creating LIFT Orlando, a 501-C3 organization aimed at breaking the cycle of poverty in Orlando's at-risk communities by partnering with residents to achieve shared goals of mixed-income housing, cradle to career educational pipeline, community wellness and long-term economic viability.
 Florida Citrus Sports is a founding partner of LIFT, attempting to realize Hogan's vision that the stadium is being used as a catalyst to create pathways of progress for our neighbors facing the toughest life challenges.